 If I was to ask you to think of the most idyllic tropical destination in the world, the Maldives will probably spring to mind.
 With over 1200 islands spread over 26 atolls, azure lagoons and sun-bleached sands, the Maldives certainly offer up luxurious island living.

-But with overwater villas costing an average of around $1000 per person a night, the Maldives aren’t exactly a wallet-friendly destination.
+But with overwater villas (like these incredible ones at Soneva Jani) costing an average of around $1000 per person a night, the Maldives aren’t exactly a wallet-friendly destination.
 If you have your heart set on a Robinson-Crusoe style vacation, yet the budget doesn’t quite allow for a Maldives trip, fear not!
 We’ve scoured the world for the most beautiful beaches, to bring you the top four cheap Maldives alternatives that you need to know about – so you can vacation without that hefty price tag.

 The Gili Islands: Island-Life in Indonesia

 Have you heard of the Gili Islands before?
 They are three, teeny-tiny, palm-fringed islands that sit just off the northwestern shores of the island of Lombok in Indonesia.
 Each of the islands have their own unique character and attract different crowds year-round.
 If you’re looking for that Maldives-style vacay, then we recommend avoiding Gili Trawangan island – more commonly known as Gili T. This island is a mecca for party-loving backpackers, and although it does have some pretty nice resorts, often the pumping sounds of nearby parties can echo down the beach at night.

 Instead, plan a trip to the quieter, and arguably more beautiful shores of Gili Meno or Gili Air.
 Gili Air is an excellent choice if you want to scuba dive in the marine-filled waters, enjoy oceanside candlelit dinners, or get your yoga on.